PROMO: $50 Off & Free 2-Day Shipping | Use Code SAVE50

 • Poor oral hygiene

-• Hormonal changes such as pregnancy, menstruation or menopause
+• Hormonal changes, such as pregnancy, menstruation, or menopause

 • Consuming large amounts of spicy foods

-Treating Herpetiform Canker Sores
+Treating Herpetiform Canker Sores and Other Mouth Sores

 Mouth Rinses